Harut/chakert/README.md

 ### English

-A set of rules for Russian language.
+A set of rules for English language.

 1. Non-breaking spaces after prepositions, conjunctions and articles.
 2. Non-breaking space between month name and number of one or two digits.